Student Activities

 What is the SDGs Student Conference?

-Inspired by the citizens’ assemblies held in France and the U.K. where the general public can weigh in on issues such as climate change and greenhouse gas emissions, the SDGs Student Conference was established as part of Keio University’s Sustainable Development Goals (SDGs) initiatives in order to reflect students’ views regarding Keio’s efforts towards achieving the SDGs.
+Inspired by the citizens’ assemblies held in France and the U.K. where the general public can weigh in on issues such as climate change and greenhouse gas emissions, the Student Conference was established as part of Keio University’s Sustainable Development Goals (SDGs) initiatives in order to reflect students’ views regarding Keio’s efforts towards achieving the SDGs.

 Summer Camp

-On August 31, 2022, the “Keio SDGs Conference: 2022 Summer Camp” was held on Hiyoshi Campus.
-Its goal was to have participants consider what objectives and targets Keio University should use while working on the SDGs.
+The Keio SDGs Conference: Summer Camp is held on Hiyoshi Campus, and aims to have participants consider what objectives and targets Keio University should use while working on achieving the 17 goals of the SDGs.

-2022 Academic Year Final Proposals
+Final Proposals

 Keio University Hiyoshi Children’s Cafeteria

-The Keio University Hiyoshi Children’s Cafeteria is a program designed by the official Keio student group “Slow Food Club” to deepen children’s understanding of the Sustainable Development Goals (SDGs) while also providing them the chance to enjoy meals with university students.
-The program first took shape this year as part of Keio’s efforts to advance the SDGs and strengthen the ties between the school and its surrounding community.
-It was held in cooperation with “Green’s Marche,” a student cafeteria at Hiyoshi Campus.
+Keio University Hiyoshi Children’s Cafeteria is one of the many initiatives at Keio’s Hiyoshi Campus making contributions to society, and was implemented as part of an effort to facilitate deeper ties and exchanges with the local community.
+Primarily planned and run by the student group Keio Slow Food Club, the program first took shape in 2022 as part of Keio’s efforts to advance the SDGs and strengthen the ties between the school and its surrounding community.
+It was held in cooperation with Green’s Marche, a student cafeteria at Hiyoshi Campus.

 The Keio Forests